whiteheadol/dog/README.md

 ## How to Run The Tests

-Start by passing the Dog tests using:
+The `dog` tests are already passing.
+You can check by running:

 ```
 npm test src/dog-test.js
 ```

-Then, pass the Person tests using:
+Familiarize yourself with the existing code.
+Then, start passing the `person` tests:

 ```
 npm test src/person-test.js